-Defendant Amazon and the Big Five Co-conspirators have the intent and effect of injuring consumers by eliminating the price competition that Amazon.com would otherwise face and by raising eBook prices sold through Amazon's retail rivals above the price that the eBooks would be sold in the absence of this restraint.

-- 16. Because Amazon and its Co-conspirators have not made the terms of their agreements public, Plaintiffs rely on public disclosures, including news reports, submissions to the House Judiciary Committee and the findings of the EU Commission and House Judiciary Committee.
+- 15. In a competitive market, the Big Five could sell eBooks at a lower price on their own websites or through Amazon's retail competitors that offer lower commissions and fees.
+But the Big Five agree not to do this so that they could maintain supracompetitive eBook prices.
+This market "stranglehold," which the Defendants agreed to confer on Amazon, prevents Amazon's current eBook retail competitors from expanding their market share and reduces the incentive of potential eBook retail competitors from entering the market.
+Defendants' anticompetitive agreements have the intent and effect of injuring consumers by eliminating the price competition that Amazon.com would otherwise face and by raising eBook prices sold through Amazon's retail rivals above the price that the eBooks would be sold in the absence of this restraint. - 16.
+Because Defendants have not made the terms of their agreements public, Plaintiffs rely on public disclosures, including news reports, submissions to the House Judiciary Committee and the findings of the EU Commission and House Judiciary Committee.
 These reports describe the contractual devices that Amazon employs in its agreements with publishers to fix book prices and prevent competition from rival booksellers. - 17.
-In general, MFNs entitle the buyer to the lowest price or best terms that the supplier offers to any other buyer, but that is not how the MFN operates in Amazon's contracts with the Big Five Co-conspirators.
+In general, MFNs entitle the buyer to the lowest price or best terms that the supplier offers to any other buyer, but that is not how the MFN operates in Amazon's contracts with the Big Five Defendants.
 The Big Five rely on the agency model to sell their eBooks, which means that Amazon is not a buyer and the Big Five are not its suppliers.
 "Amazon," the House Judiciary Committee observes, "has a history of using MFN clauses to ensure that none of its suppliers or third-party sellers can collaborate with an existing or potential competitor to make lower-priced or innovative product offerings available to consumers."
 Although Amazon changed the name and specific mechanisms over the years, the Committee found that Amazon has continuously imposed contract provisions that effectively function as MFNs on book publishers.
-Amazon uses these provisions to prevent "publishers from partnering with any of Amazon's competitors" and to reinforce "Amazon's 'stranglehold' and 'control' over book distribution."28 Because of Amazon's market power in the retail eBook market, these contractual requirements prevent Amazon's actual and potential retail rivals from introducing different business models, offering promotional advantages, or offering customers lower prices on their own.29 The House Judiciary Committee's findings echo the conclusions of the EU Commission a few years earlier.30
+Amazon uses these provisions to prevent "publishers from partnering with any of Amazon's competitors" and to reinforce "Amazon's 'stranglehold' and 'control' over book distribution.
+Because of Amazon's market power in the retail eBook market, these contractual requirements prevent Amazon's actual and potential retail rivals from introducing different business models, offering promotional advantages, or offering customers lower prices on their own.
+The House Judiciary Committee's findings echo the conclusions of the EU Commission a few years earlier.